NSkelsey/ahimsad/README.md

 format is defined in a series of protocol buffers that are encoding in the TxOuts of transactions.

-We think storing tweet sized messages in blockchains is a potential usecase of for a crypto currency.
+We think storing tweet sized messages in blockchains is a potential usecase for a distributed timestamp authority (like the Bitcoin network).
 Occasionally, you may want to store your online statements permanently and publicly.
 If you are willing to pay miners for that storage ahimsad will let you do it.